nlp-tlp/puggle/README.md

 We do not include any code for actually running machine learning models here.
 Puggle is purely designed for loading the results of such models into Python-based classes and then easily importing the data into Neo4j.

 Full documentation available on [ReadtheDocs](https://puggle.readthedocs.io/en/latest/).
-Please checkout this page for the full readme.

 ## Why is it called Puggle?